 Loft buildings in New York City that meet the criteria set forth in the Loft Law (Multiple Dwelling Law Article 7-C) are covered by the law as "Interim Multiple Dwellings" (IMDs) and are under the Loft Board's jurisdiction.

-Generally speaking, a building that meets the following criteria will be subject to the Loft Law:
+Generally speaking, a building that meets the following criteria will be subject to the Loft Law if:

-- There were three or more residential tenants living in separate apartments in the building in the 20-month period between April 1, 1980, and December 1, 1981 (the "statutory window period").
+4a.
+There were three or more residential tenants living in separate apartments in the building in the 20-month period between April 1, 1980, and December 1, 1981; or

 Download the Loft Law